 6. You learn how to tell a story

 The session-based, seasonal nature of camp life is a condensed version of the real world.
-Campers arrive timid and leave confident, they arrive strangers and leave friends.
-At iD, they sometimes arrive as n00bs and always leave with a better sense and excitement about a particular technology.
+Campers are learning life skills; arriving timid and leaving confident, they arrive strangers and leave friends.
+At iD, they sometimes arrive as n00bs and always leave with a better sense and excitement about a particular technology, from coding to game design and development.
 Not only do you learn the stories of your campers, but you learn how to share those stories again and again - how to collect them into a series of lessons and triumphs.
 Campers and staff alike love to revel in the world that they create and use that lore to make camp a better place.

 7. You learn about timing

 I don't mean to suggest that every camp employee is a comedian, but I do know that everyone seems to learn how to tell a joke, or at least calm down a room.
 It's not all about the punch line.
 There's a time to take charge and a time to lay back; a time to be serious and a time to be goofy.
 You have to read each situation and make a judgment call about what tactics are most appropriate.
 The more you can read a room, the better you will be at keeping everyone engaged and following instructions.